dhassaine/reduxless/README.md

 ## Introduction
 Reduxless simplifies some of the complexity of [Redux](https://github.com/reactjs/redux) and reduces the amount of necessary boiler plate code.
 This is mainly achieved by removing the need for an intermediate dispatch stage, followed by a reduction.
 Reduxless combines the roles of reducers and actions into one operation: the two key operations are actions and selectors.
-We lose the ability to perform time travelling on our state, but the advantages of simpler code can outweigh that benefit.
+We lose the ability to perform time travelling on our state, but the advantages of simpler code can out weigh that benefit.
 The library ships with React bindings and a simple router.

 ## Installation